The last time I wrote about waffles, I shared how we use a really elaborate Ree Drummond recipe.

 - Melt the butter with enough time to let it come back to temperature.
 Combining it with the cold milk/egg mixture makes the butter crystalize.

-- We use the Oster CKSTWFB10WC-ECO, but I need to update it.
+- We use the Oster CKSTWFB10WC-ECO waffle maker, but I need to upgrade it.
 We may have to go restaurant quality with as much usage it’ll get.